ALCocco/Data_Cleaning_SQL/README.md

 These 10 SQL queries were designed to extract insights from the Coronavirus Deaths dataset published by "Our World in Data" which is a publically available dataset created with data from the WHO.
 This project is exploratory in nature, each query is meant to answer a hypothetical question one would ask about the data.
-Also, the timeframe for the data begins at 1/5/2020 and ends at 1/7/2024.
+The timeframe for the data begins at 1/5/2020 and ends at 1/7/2024.
+Should you wish to explore the data yourself, there is a copy of the origional Excel file in this repository.

 Link to the origional database: https://ourworldindata.org/covid-deaths